Fergus Mór: Early sources

+There is reference to the Fergus Mór tradition in the Irish notulae, Book of Armagh, although copied in the 9th century it is written in 8th-century language, possibly even 7th-century, predating the supposed invention of myth proposed by Campbell 200 to 300 years later, proving that Fergus Mór is not a product of 10th-century propaganda.

 The historical record, such as it is, consists of an entry in the Annals of Tigernach, for the year 501, which states: "Feargus Mor mac Earca cum gente Dal Riada partem Britaniae tenuit, et ibi mortuus est." (Fergus Mór mac Eirc, with the people of Dál Riata, held part of Britain, and he died there.)
 However, the forms of Fergus, Erc and Dál Riata are later ones, written down long after the 6th century.
 The record in the Annals has given rise to theories of invasions of Argyll from Ireland, but these are not considered authentic.

 The Genealogy of Fergus is found in the king lists of Dál Riata, and later of Scotland, of which the Senchus Fer n-Alban and the Duan Albanach can be taken as examples.
 The Senchus states that Fergus Mór was also known as Mac Nisse Mór.
-These sources probably date from the 10th and 11th centuries respectively, between 20 and 30 generations after Fergus may have lived.
+These sources probably date from the 10th and 11th centuries, respectively, between 20 and 30 generations after Fergus may have lived.

 The Senchus and the Duan name Fergus's father as Erc son of Eochaid Muinremuir.
 A Middle Irish genealogy of the kings of Alba gives an extensive genealogy for Fergus: [Fergus] m. h-Eircc m.
 Echdach Muinremuir m. Óengusa Fir m.
 Feideilmid m. Óengusa m.
 Feideilmid m.
 Cormaicc, and a further 46 generations here omitted.

-These sources, while they offer evidence for the importance of Fergus Mór in Medieval times, are not evidence for his historical career.
+These sources, while they offer evidence for the importance of Fergus Mór in medieval times, are not evidence for his historical career.
 Indeed, only one king in the 6th century in Scotland is known from contemporary evidence, Ceretic of Alt Clut, and even this identification rests upon a later gloss to Saint Patrick's Letter to Coroticus.
 The first kings of Dál Riata whose existences are reasonably sure are Fergus's grandsons Gabrán mac Domangairt and Comgall, or perhaps his great-grandson Áedán mac Gabráin.

 In the contexts of Patrician tradition, legendary accounts and symbolic description, the figure twelve is mentioned with reference to the sons of Erc.